 Chef of Iron: She's an extremely skilled swordswoman, and has mastered her Cooking skill.

 Clothing Damage: When Sugou starts to strip her with the intention of raping her.

-Combat Medic: Her ALO build; while she plays as an Undine healer, she hasn't forgotten how to use her rapier.
+Combat Medic: Her ALO build; as an Undine healer, she hasn't forgotten how to use her rapier.
 More than once she's switched from healing to taking down the level boss.

 Cool Big Sis: Acts a bit like one to Liz and Silica in real life.
 Arguably, Asuna acts this way to most of the other female characters.
 Suguha and Sinon aren't excluded.

 Curb-Stomp Battle: When the 21-30th floors of Aincrad were opened in ALO, Asuna, her friends and alongside 50 other players rushed right to the floor boss, where they watched in awe as Asuna single-handedly take out the boss, kicked it to the side, and rush onward to the 22nd floor.
 The reason was to purchase the small wooden house in the middle of the forest, the same house herself and Kirito briefly lived in, back in SAO.